 It has taken mankind since the beginning of history to arrive at a population of over 7 billion individuals.
-An unfathomable number, but as with Teotihuacan, within only the next 50 years, a concurrence of economic breakdown, resulting poverty and famine, failing antibiotics and the subsequent outbreak of global epidemics, and — ultimately — global war will accelerate the descent of man towards near-complete collapse.
+An unfathomable number, but as with Teotihuacan, within only the next 50 years, a concurrence of economic breakdown, resulting in poverty and famine, failing antibiotics and the subsequent outbreak of global epidemics, and — ultimately — global war will accelerate the descent of man towards near-complete collapse.
 As we risk losing billions, we carry a responsibility even Atlas’s shoulders cannot.

 But if fortune favors the bold, the survivors entering the 22nd century will have descended from those able and willing to act now.
 The price for apathy is death.
-We who still dream of a better future must abandon the naive policy of freedom without struggle.
+We who still dream of a better future must abandon the naive policy of freedom without a struggle.
 Freeing ourselves from the politics of appeasement, and from a culture centered around sheepish consumerism, the future calls on the heroic to guide humanity through the apocalypse.

 Economic Bla Bla Bla